At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 The idea of dating is not only to have fun, but to get to know your partner better to see if you guys are really compatible.

-Which means an at-home date night is the perfect time to teach your boyfriend or girlfriend something you’re passionate about – like:
+Which means an at-home date night for teens is the perfect time to teach each other something you’re passionate about – like:

 - How to play guitar

 - How to change the oil on a car